Avik-Guha/Selenium_RestAssured_Java_Cucumber_Bdd_Sikuli_JUnit/README.md

 # RestAssured_Selenium_Java_Cucumber_BDD_Sikuli_JUnit

-This is an Web Automation Testing framework using:
+This is an API Automation Testing framework using:

 	RestAssured
 	Selenium